kschuler/psychopy-tutorial/day-1.md

   - Planning and storyboarding an experiment
   - Creating the exposure phase of the experiment
 - [Activity](#activity) (50 mins)
-  - Find a partner or 2 (coding buddy)
+  - Find a partner or 2 (AKA coding buddy)
   - Plan and storyboard the "try me" experiment
   - Create the exposure phase of the "try me" experiment